networked-aframe/networked-aframe/docs/Tutorial: Create your first Networked-Aframe experience.md

 # How to build your first multi-user virtual reality experience (on the web)

 Hello friends!
 This tutorial will show you how to write your very first multi-user virtual reality experience on the web.

-You might be thinking: wait you can do VR on the web??
+You might be thinking: wait you can do VR on the web?
 And the answer is yes!
-Using the WebVR standard and an awesome library called A-Frame, VR on the web is actually really easy and evolving rapidly.
-Your second question is then: wait to do multi-user won't I have to know all about servers and complicated networking protocols??
-To which I'll reply, not anymore!
-The recently released Networked-Aframe (NAF for short) has you covered.
+Using the [WebVR standard](https://webvr.info/) and an awesome library called [A-Frame](https://aframe.io), VR on the web is actually really easy and evolving rapidly.
+Your second question is then: wait to do multi-user won't I have to know all about servers and complicated networking protocols?
+Answer, not anymore!
+The recently released [Networked-Aframe](https://github.com/haydenjameslee/networked-aframe) (NAF for short) has you covered.
 NAF hides away a lot of the networking complexity, allowing you to write multi-user VR apps with a few lines of HTML and Javascript.

 So, let's dive in: